emadkhan896/Email-App/README.md

 # Email-App
 Creating email accounts for new hires.

-this Application doing all this functionality .
+This Application doing all this functionality .

 Generate an email with the following syntax: firstname.lastname@department.company.com Determine the department (sales, development, accounting), if none leave blank